 In Chapter 13 bankruptcy, you propose a repayment plan to pay back all or a portion of your debts.
-Most people file for Chapter 13 bankruptcy to catch up on missed mortgage payments or pay off their nondischargeable priority debts (such as recent tax obligations) that can’t be eliminated through Chapter 7 bankruptcy.
+Many people file for Chapter 13 bankruptcy to pay off a debt that can't be eliminated in Chapter 7.
+For instance, in Chapter 13, you can catch up on missed mortgage payments or pay off nondischargeable priority debts, such as recent tax obligations.

-Depending on your income, expenses, and assets, you may also be required to pay back a portion of your general unsecured debts (such as credit card debt or medical bills) through your Chapter 13 plan.
-However, by wiping out your general unsecured debts through Chapter 7 bankruptcy prior to filing your Chapter 13, you can focus on paying back only your secured and priority debts.
+Depending on your income, expenses, and assets, you might also be required to pay back a portion of your general unsecured debts—such as credit card debt or medical bills—through your Chapter 13 plan.
+However, wiping out general unsecured debts through Chapter 7 bankruptcy lets you use all of your disposable income on secured and priority debts in Chapter 13.

-If the only reason you are filing a Chapter 20 bankruptcy is to avoid paying back general unsecured creditors in your Chapter 13, the court or your bankruptcy trustee may object to your Chapter 13 as a bad faith filing and abuse of the bankruptcy system.
+If the only reason you are filing a Chapter 20 bankruptcy is to avoid paying back general unsecured creditors, pay heed.
+In Chapter 13, the court or bankruptcy trustee might object to your Chapter 13 as a bad faith filing and abuse of the bankruptcy system.